 - 3 Tbsp vegetable oil

-- 2 tsp Indian restaurant spice mix (can substitute any mild curry powder)
+- 2 tsp Indian restaurant spice mix powder - recipe link below

 - 1 Tbsp tandoori masala powder

 - 1 1/2 Tbsp tomato paste diluted in 2 Tbsp water